AIM policies and procedures

 The Apprenticeship Workforce Development (AWD) offer provides trainers and leaders with the teaching skills, subject knowledge and confidence needed to deliver successful apprenticeships for the benefit of learners.

-Eight AWD CPD courses will be available through the ETF’s Professional Development Platform (PDP), with the first four available from January 2021.
+Eight AWD CPD courses are available through the ETF’s Professional Development Platform (PDP)

 Practitioner Research Project

 This project was led by AIM Assessment into the preparation and delivery of end-point assessments in the creative industries.
 Commissioned and funded by the Education and Training Foundation.
 Download the full report (PDF)